Dasharo/docs/docs/osf-trivia-list/dts.md

     - `password`.

 * Credentials will be verified by DTS attempting to connect to our server.
-If successful, the message `Verification of the Dasharo DES was successful.
-They are valid and will be used.` will be displayed.
+If successful, the message `A Dasharo Firmware binary has been found for your platform!` will be displayed.

 Below is a short video that present loading DPP keys.